kran0/dind-alternative/README.md

-# dind-alternative
-Alternative DIND docker in docker distribution.
+# Alternative DIND docker in docker distribution.

-# Why do you need alternate dind?
+## Why do you need alternate dind?

 RHEL/Centos docker daemon differs from the official one.
  You can compare `dockerd --help` with `dockerd-ce --help`.
  Main difference for me is `--add-registry` parameter, which is not supported by CE and official dockerd daemons.

-# How to use?
+## How to use?

 This image is based on the [official dind](https://hub.docker.com/_/docker) and it must be fully compatible with it.